alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 ...however full details of the underlying error will be available in the logs (TODO link to logging section).

 #### Database Setup
-ApplicationAccess supports Microsoft SQL Server or PostgreSQL as its database.
+ApplicationAccess supports Microsoft SQL Server, PostgreSQL, or MongoDB as its database.

 ##### Creating the Database
-Scripts to create the database schema can be downloaded from these locations...
+For SQL Server and PostgreSQL the scripts to create the database schema can be downloaded from these locations...

 (TODO Update both scripts to company github)